stevenbenner/jquery-powertip/doc/README.md

 };
 ```

 As you can see, each placement option has an array of placement options that it can fall back on.
 The first item in the array is the highest priority placement, the last is the lowest priority.
 The last item in the array is also the default.
-If none of the placement options can be fully displayed within the view port then the last item in the array is the placement used to show the tooltip.
+If none of the placement options can be fully displayed within the viewport then the last item in the array is the placement used to show the tooltip.

 You can override these default placement priority lists before you call `powerTip()` and define your own smart placement fall back order.
 Like so: